wombelix/terraform-provider-sourcehut/README.md

 ## Using the Provider

-The current version of this provider has been tested with Terraform v0.11.13 or higher.

 Until the provider finds its way into the Terraform repository or your favorite operating systems package repository, you will need to build the provider and install it manually.